 Members: Blythe McCoy, Katherine Taggart

-Membership increased by 80 new members since the 2019 AALL conference.
-The committee sent recruitment emails to 54 prospective members and promoted PLLIP during local chapter meetings.
+Membership increased by 55 new members since the 2020 AALL conference.
+The committee sent recruitment emails to 19 prospective members to promote PLLIP membership.

-The Nominations Committee began their work by identifying active PLLIP-SIS members who should be considered as potential candidates for the PLLIP-SIS Executive Board.
+The Nominations Committee began their work by identifying active PLLIP-SIS members who should be considered as potential candidates for the PLLIP-SIS Executive Board, including a concerted effort to select a diverse slate of candidates.
 The committee also asked PLLIP-SIS members for their nominations.
 We received a good response and the following slate was submitted to the Board:

 The candidates were featured on the PLLIP-SIS listserv along with their bio, personal statement, and their thoughts on why being a PLLIP-SIS member was important to them and what challenges in our profession should PLLIP-SIS address today.
 This gave the membership the opportunity to learn more about these candidates prior to the election.

-The committee coordinated with Cynthia Brown, PLLIP-SIS Secretary, and Chris Siwa at AALL to hold the election.
-The election was held on April 1 – April 17.
+The committee coordinated with Allison Reeve Davis, PLLIP-SIS Secretary, and Chris Siwa at AALL to hold the election.
+The election was held March 22 – April 16.